 - Deregistering for VAT and as an employer

-It’s worth having a chat with your liquidator about this before you formally appoint them.
+It’s worth discussing this with your liquidator before you formally appoint them.

 Once you’ve signed the declaration of solvency and appointed the liquidator, the liquidator will get to work.
-They’ll let HMRC and Companies House know that the company is closing down and submit documents.
+They’ll notify HMRC and Companies House that the company is closing down and submit the necessary documents.

 The liquidator will also advertise the fact that your company is closing in The Gazette.
-This makes it official and gives any creditors the opportunity to come forward and stake any claims they may have against your company.
+This makes it official and allows any creditors to come forward and stake any claims they may have against your company.

-The liquidator will then sell off the company’s business assets, collect any outstanding payments, and clear the business’ debts.
+The liquidator will then sell off the company’s business assets, collect any outstanding payments, and clear the business’s debts.

 Why go through with a members’ voluntary liquidation?

-The biggest reason to go with a member’s voluntary liquidation is that it’s the most tax-efficient way to get money out of your company.
+The primary reason to opt for a member’s voluntary liquidation is that it’s the most tax-efficient way to extract funds from your company.

 Imagine you wanted to close your limited company.